Addiction | 5 min read

 If possible, stay with the person until help arrives.
 If you have naloxone, administer it.
 This can reverse or partially reverse an opioid overdose until help arrives.

 Polysubstance use, or polydrug use, involves the consumption of more than one drug at the same time.
 An addiction to more than one drug is known as a polysubstance use disorder.[5]
-Though polysubstance use often refers to the abuse of multiple illicit drugs, it can include misuse of legal drugs like alcohol or prescription medications.
+Though polysubstance use often refers to the abuse of multiple illicit drugs, it can include the misuse of legal drugs like alcohol or prescription medications.

 However, some people may engage in polysubstance abuse or misuse deliberately to amplify the effects of each substance.
-Others may regularly misuse substances and take them with similar substances – such as depressants like alcohol and opioids – to experience enhanced sedative effects.
+Others may regularly misuse substances and take them with similar substances, such as depressants like alcohol and opioids, to experience enhanced sedative effects.

 Both alcohol and opioids or opiates can lead to dependence quickly, which is when the body becomes accustomed to the presence of a drug and needs it to function.
-If you are dependent on alcohol and opioids, you may experience withdrawal from stopping either one or both.
+If you are dependent on alcohol and opioids, you may experience withdrawal symptoms from stopping either one or both.

 Alcohol withdrawal can be intense and potentially dangerous.
 There are uncomfortable symptoms, such as headaches, nausea, tremors, anxiety, and hallucinations, as well as possible seizures that can be life-threatening.[6]